In real estate and contract agreements, the phrase And or Assigns is commonly used to provide flexibility to the buyer or party signing the deal.

 write: Reserve it for legal or formal contexts

-wrong: Removing “assigns” when transferability matters
+wrong: Removing “Successors” when transferability matters

 write: Keep it if rights may be transferred